tencent cloud

 (?<time>[0-9]{4}[-\\/:\\s\\.][0-9]{2}[-\\/:\\s\\.][0-9]{2}[-\\/:T\\s][0-9]{2}[-\\/:\\s\\.][0-9]{2}[-\\/:\\s\\.][0-9]{2}(?:[-\\/:\\s\\.][0-9]+)?(?:[zZ]|(?:[\\+-])(?:[01]\\d|2[0-3]):?(?:[0-5]\\d)?)?)\\s(?<log>\\w+\\s+\\[\\w+:\\w+\\]\\[\\w+\\]\\s+-\\s+\\[\\w+:\\s+\\w+/\\w+\\]\\s+\\[\\w+:\\s+\\w+/\\w+\\]\\s+\\w+\\s+\\w+\\s+\\w+\\s+\\w+\\s+\\w+\\s+\\w+\\s+\\w+\\s+\\w+\\.)

-The system extracts the corresponding key-value based on capture group extraction, and you can customize the key name for each group as follows:
+After the system extracts the corresponding key-value pair based on the () capture groups, you can customize the key name of each group as follows:

 {"time":"2022-09-29 12:32:43.492",